 Many of the other pieces in the exhibition share this level of intrigue.
 Martha Parsey’s portraits capture a great sense of character, beauty and spirit, and as an artist who is surprisingly still relatively unknown, If 6 was 9 provides an enjoyable introduction to her work and is highly recommended.

-If 6 was 9 is on at Eleven until 16th of February 2013.
-For more information and tickets please click here.
+If 6 was 9 is at Eleven until 16th February 2013.
+For further information or to book visit the gallery’s website here.